Pascal4me/Audit-Portfolio/README.md

 # Audit-Portfolio
 # My humble contributions

+Web3 Security Researcher with multiple strong finishes in audit contests across complex systems and languages, demonstrating expertise in Solidity, Vyper, and Cairo, as well as private audit experience with the Pashov Group.
+Skilled in both independent and collaborative environments.

 I can be contacted via

 **.
 X(twitter)** - @heispascal